160 results found

-Voulvoulis N, Pavanelli DD, Habitat Equivalency Analysis, a framework for forensic cost evaluation of environmental damage, Ecosystem Services, ISSN: 2212-0416
+Voulvoulis N, Pavanelli DD, 2019, Habitat equivalency analysis, a framework for forensic cost evaluation of environmental damage, Ecosystem Services, Vol: 38, ISSN: 2212-0416

 Giakoumis T, Voulvoulis N, 2019, Water Framework Directive programmes of measures: Lessons from the 1st planning cycle of a catchment in England, Science of The Total Environment, Vol: 668, Pages: 903-916, ISSN: 0048-9697